sjbylo/lab-ocp4/workshop/content/exercises/80-day-two-ops.md

-In this lab you will learn how to manage the deployment process.
+In this exercise you will learn how to manage the deployment process.

- - Note: ``This lab is optional.``
+ - Note: ``This exercise is optional.``

 Ensure the application is scaled to 3 containers/pods: